fictoan/fictoan-react/README.md

 ## Yet another component library?
 No, sir! 🎨
 ### What if a designer wrote static UI code, allowing the developer to focus more on integration, performance, deployments etc?
 Wouldn’t that be a massive time saver?

 ### We want to blur the lines between a designer and a developer.
-Read out [Manifesto](https://fictoan.io/manifesto) 🌞
+Read our [Manifesto](https://fictoan.io/manifesto) 🌞

 ---